mit-ccrg/mit-ccrg/README.md

     ssh -N -f -L localhost:$2:localhost:$1 user_name@stultzlab0$3.csail.mit.edu
 }
 ```
+This trick can also be used for tensorboard.

+**Conda**

+There is a miniconda installed in `/opt/miniconda`, all users in the group `data` have write permissions to it.
+Enviroments created here will be accesible to all users.
+To check if your are in the `data` group, type `id`.

+You can also install your own conda in your home directory and add it to `PATH` in your `.bashrc`.

+**Other tips**

+Use `screen` or `tmux` to keep processes running after ending ssh session.

+`gpustat` and `htop` give gpu, cpu and memory usage.

 ### Anduril
 We have a workstation `anduril` at MGH with four Nvidia RTX 8000 GPUs.